dpatlut/GA-Clone/w08/d03/Classwork/oop_exercises_two.md

 In a file called reptile.rb, make a class Reptile with the following attributes:
 - species
-- cold-blooded set to false
+- cold-blooded set to true
 - num_limbs

 Write a method for 'getting' the number of legs of a reptile only if the num_limbs is equal to 0 or 4.
 Otherwise, output a message "this is probably not a reptile"